M-Zakria/React/README.md

 # React

-# Movies Project from mosh
+Movies Project from mosh

+## React Intro

+    react is a javascript library for UI